 The kitchen appeared nicely appointed—even if the appliances didn’t have any power.
 When they saw a shower in the bathroom, their hearts skipped a beat before they realized that there was no way the building still had running water.
-The place had two bedrooms, one of which remained intact.
+The place had two bedrooms, one of which was undamaged.
 The other was at the end of a hall—at the outer edge of the building.
 It had lost the exterior wall and part of the ceiling, exposing the bed to the bright, blue sky above in such a way that it almost seemed intentional.

 Besides some weeds and evidence of rodents and birds having once been in the apartment, it was deserted.
 The three friends returned to the living room, and Amelia locked the door that led to the main hallway.
 “Whew,” she said, breaking the tension.
 “We can talk now, right?”

 Riley nodded.
 “I think so.
 That monster didn’t look like it was built like a climber.
 Too heavy.
 I think we’re safe from it here.”
 She slunk her heavy, nearly overloaded backpack off her shoulders and set it on the floor.
 Carter and Amelia both followed suit in releasing their burdens—but they still held their makeshift spears.
 Behind them, at the other end of the room was an intact window, and it flooded the room with the warm glow of the midday sun.